yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 Corporate events are an important part of a healthy team spirit and great performance.
 People like them.
 People join them of mere motion.
 That is... complete nonsense!

+Let's start with the harsh truth.
+You are not a person.
+Even not a human being.
 You are a money-making tool of your employer.
+Some employers even call you "a resource" and refer to you by your "resource ID", did you know about that?

+Being a tool for money-making, you must be profitable.
+If you are not profitable, you are fired.
+Nobody is going to coddle with you.

 Your employer lies to you.